shardulp123/Dashboard/README.md

 # Dashboard Project
-This is my Dasboard Project for Attration Analysis
+This is my Dasboard Project for Attration Analysis.

+Description;- Power BI based Project.
+Help an organization to improve employee retention by creating HR Analytics Dashboard.